timtimkaaa/MyObsidianRepoo/Inbox/Old brain vs new brain (animalistic vs human).md

 Additionaly there was a threat to her romantic attachment (partner said they need to date different people for some time, while she wanted to get married soon).
 That would raise the anxiety threshold too.

-When losing relationships in such ways it's conmon to feel anxiety, which is another example of how anxiety interacts with our sense
+When losing relationships in such ways it's conmon to feel anxiety, which is another example of how anxiety interacts with our sense of safety created by secure and compassionate relationships.

+All of this - the motivations, the learned behaviors and the emotions all come from the "old brain".